Skip to content

 Original error was: libopenblas64_p-r0-2f7c42d4.3.18.so: cannot open shared object file: No such file or directory

-Taking numpy as an example, by printing the __version___ of the package object, it can be seen that during the actual code execution process, the version of the numpy package does not match the installed one.
+Taking numpy as an example, by printing the __version___ attribute of the package object, you can see the actual version of the numpy package during code execution, which is inconsistent with the installed version.

 Python